When you go to order an espresso, you may be faced with the choice between a regular espresso and a doppio.

 Doppios are simply double shots of espresso made from the same beans in the same method of grinding.

-It’s only in the brewing that you’ll find differences between the two, from the size basket, the amount of coffee grounds, to the yield of the final beverage.
+It's only in the brewing that you'll find differences between the two, from the size of the basket and the amount of coffee grounds to the yield of the final beverage.